Arvintian/nuxt/README.md

 # Mux

-Mux is a tools let your python function run as a server.
+Mux is a tool let your python function run as a server.

 Usage